FBDev64/airlib/README.md

 ### Audio

-Using [miniaudio](https://github.com/mackron/miniaudio) is easier and works on all platforms, while built-in audio is only implemented for Windows.
+Using [miniaudio](https://github.com/mackron/miniaudio) is easy and works on all platforms.

 ## License